DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 During the usage of the pipeline the longitudinal shift is saved as a variable bound to the respective object (ventricle 0 ...
 X).
 The user has to re-import the raw data and rename it to 'ref_obj'.
 While the reconstructed object is selected pressing the button 'Color minimal distance to raw object' will compute the minimal distance from each face-center of the reconstructed ventricle to any face-center of the reference object resulting in a 3d-representation of the Hausdorff distance (https://cgm.cs.mcgill.ca/~godfried/teaching/cg-projects/98/normand/main.html).
 The faces of the object are then colored with the distances which are normalized with the maximum value resulting in a scale from 0 to 1 (blue→white→red).
 To view the colors select 'Material Preview' in Blender (top right in 3D Viewport).
 # Authors and acknowledgment
 - Author: Daniel Verhülsdonk
-- Supervision by: Jan-Niklas Thiel and Michael Neidlin
+- Supervision by: Jan-Niklas Thiel and Michael Neidlin (neidlin@ame.rwth-aachen.de)

 # Project status
 Development has been terminated.